-In our efforts, the only ones about which I can speak authoritatively, much failure ensued.
-For example, we decided to replace the ribose sugars by flexible glycerol units to give a "flexible" kind of synthetic DNA (Fig. 4).
-This followed a suggestion of Joyce, Schwartz, Miller and Orgel [24], who had noted some of the difficulties in identifying processes that, on Earth before biology, might have generated ribose and 2'-deoxyribose, the "R" and the "D" in RNA and DNA respectively.
+In our efforts, much failure ensued.
+For example, we decided to replace the ribose sugars by flexible glycerol units to give a "flexible" kind of synthetic DNA (Figure 3.4).
+This followed a suggestion of Joyce et al. [24], who had noted some of the difficulties in identifying processes that, on Earth before biology, might have generated ribose and 2'-deoxyribose, the "R" and the "D" in RNA and DNA respectively.
 Glycerol, from a prebiotic perspective, was certainly more accessible to a pre-life Earth; it is a major component of organic material delivered to Earth today by meteorites [25].

-Unfortunately, the system failed to deliver quality rulebased recognition.
-As summarized in Table 1, synthetic molecules that replaced one ribose by a glycerol all bound less tightly to their complement.
+Unfortunately, the system failed to deliver rule-based recognition having any quality.
+As summarized in Table 3.1, synthetic molecules that replaced one ribose by a glycerol all bound less tightly to their

+Figure 3.4 The failure of these flexible glycerol DNA molecules led us to reevaluate our view of the role of sugars in double helix formation complement.
 Putting in two flexible glycerols lowered the melting temperatures of the duplexes even more.
-Faced with this failure, we went further, synthesizing DNA analogs where all of the 2'deoxyribose units were replaced by glycerol units.
-Making the molecule entirely from glycerols destroyed all of the molecular recognition needed for DNA-like genetics.
+Faced with this failure, we went further, synthesizing DNA analogs where all of the 2'-deoxyribose units were replaced by glycerol units.
+Making the molecule entirely from glycerols destroyed all of the molecular recognition needed for DNAlike genetics.